 Frequently Asked Questions

 You may still have some queries related to solving the maintenance mode error.
-Here, I am sharing several frequently asked questions with clear your doubts:
+Here, I am sharing several frequently asked questions to clear your doubts:

 Q. How long does maintenance mode last?

-The maintenance mode lasts until the update process of themes or plugins completes.
+The maintenance mode lasts until the update process of themes or plugins is completed.
 The time varies based on the number of updates and operations.

 For example, if you are customizing your website, then the maintenance mode can last for a long time.